 Just off the red line at Davis Square, a local comic book shop called Comicazi is abuzz with the warm energy that only arises from the community that inhabits a small business.
 Its walls are crowded with collectibles: board games, action figures, and of course an endless supply of graphic novels and comic books.
-However, its size and success as a brick and mortar store in an internet economy is not the only remarkable thing about Comicazi, for its owner, Bob Howard, has also found an innovative way for the shop to support the causes close to his heart.
+However, its size and success as a brick and mortar store in an internet economy is not the only remarkable thing about Comicazi — the shop’s owner, Bob Howard, has also found an innovative way for Comicazi to support the causes close to his heart.

 Each year, the shop hosts an event called the Cookie Clash—an annual baking competition that takes place inside the store itself, and was devised initially by the staff to benefit one of their friends who needed help with medical bills.

 The event has three categories: chocolate chip, bars (such as brownies), and a wild card round in which contestants may bake anything they wish.
 “One person did custard and fish sticks,” Howard recalled, referring to the cult sci-fi series, Dr. Who, who often eats fish sticks in custard.
 “She made a fish stick cookie that goes in a little cup.
 I mean, they definitely have some interesting looking cookies,” he said.